Miami Mayor Has Coronavirus, Met With Same Brazilian Official Who Tested Positive After Meeting Donald Trump

 “I’m not concerned,” Trump told reporters, as quoted by The Independent.
 Trump so far has not been tested for coronavirus, according to the White House.

-But on Friday, according to BBC correspondent Nick Bryant, reporting via Twitter, Australian Home Affairs minister Peter Dutton has also tested positive for coronavirus — one week after meeting with Trump’s daughter and White House adviser Ivanka Trump, as well as Trump administration Attorney General William Barr, in Washington.
+But on Friday, according to BBC correspondent Nick Bryant, reporting via Twitter, Australian Home Affairs Minister Peter Dutton has also tested positive for coronavirus — one week after meeting with Trump’s daughter and White House adviser Ivanka Trump, as well as Trump administration Attorney General William Barr, in Washington.